Analytics built by: Location, Inc.

 Single-family detached homes are the single most common housing type in Milwaukee, accounting for 39.38% of the city's housing units.
 Other types of housing that are prevalent in Milwaukee include duplexes, homes converted to apartments or other small apartment buildings ( 29.56%), large apartment complexes or high rise apartments ( 26.21%), and a few row houses and other attached homes ( 4.35%).

 People in Milwaukee primarily live in small (one, two or no bedroom) single-family detached homes.
 Milwaukee has a mixture of owner-occupied and renter-occupied housing.

-Relative to Wisconsin, our data show that Milwaukee's latest annual appreciation rate is higher than 50% of the other cities and towns in Wisconsin.
+Relative to Wisconsin, our data show that Milwaukee's latest annual appreciation rate is lower than 90% of the other cities and towns in Wisconsin.